Who Is At Fault? Nebraska Car Accidents

 After an accident, you have a lot of your mind.
 From getting proper medical care, to dealing with insurance companies, along with the added stresses of missing work and being without your vehicle – you have a lot to manage.
 At the forefront of your mind may also be the important question: Who was at fault?

 When you are injured in an auto accident in Nebraska, you have a right to file a personal injury claim if your injuries were caused by another person’s negligence.
 In car accident cases, negligence equates to driving your vehicle in a manner that causes an accident.
-When you hire Matthew G. Miller to represent you in your personal injury claim, we will help you identify who was at fault.
+When you hire our firm to represent you in your personal injury claim, we will help you identify who was at fault.

 Factors That Help Determine Liability In Nebraska Car Accidents